sethnejame/gradebook/README.md

 The grade book app is a C#/.NET Core application that holds student grades and computes grade point averages, high grades, low grades, and stores multiple grades for various students.

-This app was coded by Seth NeJame via the following Plural Sight tutorial: https://app.pluralsight.com/library/courses/csharp-fundamentals-dev/table-of-contents
+This app was coded by Seth NeJame via the following Plural Sight tutorial by Scott Allen: https://app.pluralsight.com/library/courses/csharp-fundamentals-dev/table-of-contents

 ## GradeBook Deployment